emberlabstech/1PassMapper/README.md

 The format of the JSON source file is the same whether it's stored in the local file or inside the JSON field in 1Password.

+## Application prerequisite

+The Onepass CLI app must be installed on the machine.

 ## 1Password config & setup

 1. Create an app token on 1Password.